Zamasu: Concept design

 Toriyama got the inspiration for Goku Black from characters who are presented as evil "copies" of the hero character in classic tokusatsu programs such as Ultraman, Kamen Rider, and Kamen Rider Black.
 Toriyama originally devised Zamasu as a character who is on par in single combat with an individual who has attained the Super Saiyan Blue form, whereas other elements such as the retconned time limit of Potara fusions and Zamasu's effective immortality were added to make the fight more interesting.
 Goku and Vegeta were depicted as struggling against Zamasu in combat due to his tricky nature, as well as their own lack of teamwork.
 Toei Animation Producer Atsushi Kido said Fused Zamasu is a "cheat" character for his massive strength, and that his one weakness could be that he was originally a single person.

 Character

 Zamasu is depicted as a green-skinned humanoid with grey eyes and a white mohawk.
 He gains Goku's appearance after switching bodies with him, with only slight physical differences.
 Aside from a single gold and green Potara earring on his left ear, he also wears a Time Ring on his right index finger, which allows him to travel between different timelines at will without the need of a time machine, and also protects him from being erased by temporal paradoxes.
-After attaining the Super Saiyan Rosé (超サイヤ人ロゼ, Sūpā Saiya-jin Roze) transformation, explained as a “Goku Black version of Super Saiyan” for the anime, his version of the Super Saiyan Blue form (Super Saiyan God Super Saiyan) in the manga, Goku Black's hair turns bright pink, due to Zamasu's status as a deity.
+After attaining the Super Saiyan Rosé (超サイヤ人ロゼ, Sūpā Saiya-jin Roze) transformation, which was soon explained to be Goku Black's version of Super Saiyan for the anime, and this version of the Super Saiyan form was equal to Goku's Super Saiyan Blue form (Super Saiyan God Super Saiyan) in terms of power-level.
+In the manga, Goku Black's hair turns bright pink, due to Zamasu's status as a deity.